saucelabs/sauce-docs/docs/visual-testing.md

 ### Review

 This workflow is responsible for approving or rejecting detected changes between a snapshot and a baseline.
-Users will be available to review changes and make the [baseline](#baseline) evolve for approved changes.
+Users will be available to review changes and make the [baseline](#baseline) evolve for accepted changes.

 [Follow me to learn more](./visual-testing/workflows/review.md)